 The Company has a defined contribution retirement savings plan under Section 401(k) of the Internal Revenue Code of 1986, as amended.
 This plan allows eligible employees to defer a portion of their annual compensation on a pre-tax basis.
-The Company recognized expense related to its contributions to the plan of \$2.5 million and \$1.1 million for the years ended December 31, 2021 and 2020, respectively.
-The Company did not make such contributions for the year ended December 31, 2019.
+The Company recognized expense related to its contributions to the plan of \$3.7 million, \$2.5 million, and \$1.1 million for the years ended December 31, 2022, 2021, and 2020, respectively.

-Comprehensive Loss
+Comprehensive Income (Loss)

-Comprehensive loss is comprised of net loss and changes in unrealized gains and losses on the Company's available-for-sale investments.
+Comprehensive income (loss) is comprised of net loss and changes in unrealized gains and losses on the Company's available-for-sale investments.